 Labor and Delivery Nurse – March 1982- 11 p.m.

-Mary Lou, our assistant nurse manager, wrote our assignments for the night shift on the large whiteboard at the nursing station after we listened to report from the evening shift.
-We only had 5 women in labor so far, so she gave me Helen in the birthing room and the first admission.
-Helen had 2 children at home, was 28 years old, and was dilated 5 cm (halfway).
-She was at 37 weeks gestation, which was technically 3 weeks early, but typically the baby would have mature lungs and be over 5 pounds in weight.
+Our assistant nurse manager wrote our assignments for the night shift on the large whiteboard at the nursing station after we listened to report from the evening shift.
+We only had five women in labor so far, so she gave me Helen in the birthing room and the first admission.
+Helen had two children at home, was 28 years old, and was halfway through labor.
+She was at 37 weeks gestation, technically three weeks early, but typically the baby would have mature lungs and be over 5 pounds in weight.

 I walked into the birthing room and introduced myself to Helen and her husband, Mike.
 Helen was a pretty blond lady with large blue eyes.
 Her dark-haired handsome husband seemed quite attentive to her.
 She looked exhausted from labor and being pregnant.
 As a contraction began, she began to do her Lamaze breathing as Mike held her hand.
 I placed my hand on her swollen abdomen to feel the strength of the contraction.